David29-ra/CodewarsPY/README.md

-# Codewars Kata on Python
+# Codewars Katas on Python

 ## Find the lucky numbers